carlohamalainen/carlohamalainen.github.io/_posts/2008-11-09-cython-vs-c-improved.md

 Author: Robert Bradshaw

-It&#8217;s impossible to see on the graph, but C++ doesn&#8217;t take over from Cython until size 13 and 14.
-I&#8217;m very curious as to why, it almost looks like an algorithmic difference.
-Don&#8217;t have time right now, but I&#8217;ll do some investigating soon (there were still a lot of inefficiencies in the Cython code).
+It's impossible to see on the graph, but C++ doesn't take over from Cython until size 13 and 14.
+I'm very curious as to why, it almost looks like an algorithmic difference.
+Don't have time right now, but I'll do some investigating soon (there were still a lot of inefficiencies in the Cython code).